Surency Flex COVID-19 Update For our Groups and Brokers

-(For the examples below - If the end date of the National Emergency were June 1, 2020, the outbreak period would end 60 days after that - July 31, 2020, then you would disregard deadlines associated with your Surency benefit(s) plan(s) until July 31, 2020)
+(For the examples below - If the end date of the National Emergency was June 1, 2020, the outbreak period would end 60 days after that - July 31, 2020, then you may disregard deadlines associated with one or more of your Surency benefits plans until July 31, 2020)

 SPECIAL ENROLLMENT: The timeframe extension for special enrollment in a benefits plan is 30 days (or 60 if applicable).

 Example: You adopt a child and need health insurance.
-You would like to enroll you and your child under your employer’s plan but your open enrollment isn’t until October 2020.
-You and your child do qualify for special enrollment, therefore you are eligible to enroll into your employer’s health plan up until 30 days after July 31, 2020, which is August 30, 2020.
+You want to enroll you and your child under your employer’s plan, but your open enrollment isn’t until October 2020.
+You and your child may qualify for special enrollment, so you may be eligible to enroll into your employer’s health plan up until 30 days after July 31, 2020, which is August 30, 2020.

-COBRA: There will be a 60-day election period for COBRA continuation coverage, the date for making COBRA premium payments, and the date for individuals to notify the plan of a qualifying event or determination of disability.
+COBRA: There is a 60-day election period for COBRA continuation coverage, the date for making COBRA premium payments, and the date for individuals to notify the plan of a qualifying event or determination of disability.

 Example (electing): You are enrolled in your employers health insurance.
 Because of the National Emergency, your employer reduces your hours below the group health plan’s eligibility requirements.
-If you were given a COBRA election notice on May 2, 2020, you will have 60 days after the end of the outbreak period to elect your COBRA coverage, which is September 29, 2020.
+If you were given a COBRA election notice on May 2, 2020, you have up to 60 days after the end of the outbreak period to elect COBRA coverage, which is September 29, 2020.

 Example (premium payments): You received COBRA continuation coverage under an employer’s health insurance in February 2020.
 You haven’t made a payment in 50 days and monthly premium payment are due at the first of the month.
 Your plan does not allow qualified beneficiaries longer than a 30 day grace period for making payments.
 You made a payment in January but did not make a payment in February, March or April.
-By May 1, 2020 you made a payment for a two months worth.
-You can continue to receive coverage for February and March but cannot continue your coverage after April 2020.
+By May 1, 2020 you made a payment for two months' worth of COBRA continuation coverage.
+You may continue to receive coverage for February and March, but may not continue your coverage after April 2020.
 (Please note: your plan may not deny coverage, and may make retroactive payments for benefits and services received by you during this time.)